Lanchu2hen9/CCLanchuBlog/posts/AT3-Concept-blog-post.md

 Would you like to focus on any particular aspect of this project first?
 Or would you like me to start generating some code for a specific component?

+# Core Concept Frameworks:

+For the concepts that I am talking about please refer to the Week10a homework blog.
+I'll be going with Idea 2.

 [Top ⬆︎](#)